ansonhe97/Grove-Starter-Kit/README.md

 - **Breakout Guide**

 Use Grove cable to connect the OLED to Seeeduino Lotus's **I2C** interface (Note: I2C's default address is 0x78).
 Connect the Grove Temperature and Humidity Sensor to Seeeduino Lotus's digital signal interface **D3**.

+#### What is Protocol Signal (I2C)

+- **Protocol signal:** the protocol signal we use is I2C, so here is a brief introduction to I2C.
+I2C bus just need two wires in the transmission of information connection between the devices: the SDA (Serial Data Line) and SCL (Serial Clock line).
+These two lines are bidirectional I/O lines, the main component used to start the bus transfer data, and generate the clock to open transmission device, any devices that are addressing at this time is considered from the device.
+The relationship between master and slave, sender and receiver on the bus is not constant, but depends on the direction of data transmission.
+If the host wants to send data to the slave device, the host first addresses the slave device, then actively sends data to the slave device, and finally terminates the data transmission by the host.If the host is to receive data from the slave, the slave is first addressed by the master.
+The host then receives the data sent from the device, and the host terminates the receiving process.
+In this case.The host is responsible for generating the timing clock and terminating the data transfer.

 ### 4. Barometer